Jenkins Township, Pennsylvania: Geography

 An aerial view of Greater Pittston; Jenkins Township is visible near the middle (left of the Susquehanna River).

 According to the United States Census Bureau, the township has a total area of 36.2 km2, of which 35.5 km2 is land and 0.7 km2, or 2.06%, is water.
 The township is served by the Pittston Area School District.
 It is drained by the Susquehanna River, which separates it from Wyoming and Exeter.
 The Eighth Street Bridge links Jenkins Township to Wyoming.
-The township's villages include Ewen, Inkerman, Old Boston, Port Blanchard, Port Griffith, and Sebastopol.
+The township's villages include Ewen, Inkerman, Old Boston, Port Blanchard, Port Griffith, Sebastopol, and Westminster.

 Jenkins Township can be divided into two separate regions (connected by a small strip of land).
 The northwestern portion of the township borders the Susquehanna River; it is mostly made up of homes and businesses.
 There is a small strip of land connecting the northwestern portion of the township to the southeastern region of the township.
 This small strip is less than a quarter of a mile wide and is flanked by the Borough of Yatesville (to the north) and the Borough of Laflin (to the south).
 The southeastern region of Jenkins is the largest by total area.
 I-81, I-476, and PA 315 travel through this section of the municipality; there are a few neighborhoods and warehouses located near these highways.
 Thick forests make up the very southeastern section of the township.